Colombia: Independence

 The territory of the Viceroyalty of New Granada became the Republic of Colombia, organized as a union of the current territories of Colombia, Panama, Ecuador, Venezuela, parts of Guyana and Brazil and north of Marañón River.
 The Congress of Cúcuta in 1821 adopted a constitution for the new Republic.
 Simón Bolívar became the first President of Colombia, and Francisco de Paula Santander was made Vice President.
 However, the new republic was unstable and the Gran Colombia ultimately collapsed.

 Modern Colombia comes from one of the countries that emerged after the dissolution of Gran Colombia, the other two being Ecuador and Venezuela.
 Colombia was the first constitutional government in South America, and the Liberal and Conservative parties, founded in 1848 and 1849, respectively, are two of the oldest surviving political parties in the Americas.
 Slavery was abolished in the country in 1851.

 Internal political and territorial divisions led to the dissolution of Gran Colombia in 1830.
 The so-called "Department of Cundinamarca" adopted the name "New Granada", which it kept until 1858 when it became the "Confederación Granadina" (Granadine Confederation).
 After a two-year civil war in 1863, the United States of Colombia was created, which became known as the Republic of Colombia in 1886.
 Internal divisions remained between the bipartisan political forces, occasionally igniting very bloody civil wars, the most significant being the Thousand Days' War (1899–1902), in which between 100 and 180 thousand Colombians lost their lives when the Liberal Party, supported by Venezuela, Ecuador, Nicaragua, and Guatemala rebelled against the Nationalist government and took control of Santander, ultimately being defeated in 1902 by nationalist forces.

 20th century

-The United States of America's intentions to influence the area (especially the Panama Canal construction and control) led to the secession of the Department of Panama in 1903 and its political independence.
-The United States paid Colombia $25,000,000 in 1921, seven years after completion of the canal, for redress of President Roosevelt's role in the creation of Panama, and Colombia recognized Panama under the terms of the Thomson–Urrutia Treaty.
+The United States' efforts to assert influence over the region, particularly regarding the construction and control of the Panama Canal, contributed to the secession of the Department of Panama in 1903 and its political independence.
+The United States paid Colombia $25,000,000 in 1921, seven years after completion of the canal, as redress for President Theodore Roosevelt's role in the creation of Panama, and Colombia recognized Panama under the terms of the Thomson–Urrutia Treaty.
 Colombia and Peru went to war because of territory disputes far in the Amazon basin.
 The war ended with a peace deal brokered by the League of Nations.
 The League finally awarded the disputed area to Colombia in June 1934.